-Coronavirus: 12 New Cases In Washington State; Los Angeles Declares Emergency
+Coronavirus Deaths Reported In California, Washington State; LA Declares Emergency

 Cases rise in U.S.

-There are at least 80 confirmed cases of the coronavirus that causes COVID-19 in the U.S., the Centers for Disease Control and Prevention said in its latest update on the virus.
-It has been blamed for nine deaths in the U.S. — all in Washington state and has been found in at least 13 states since late January.
+There are at least 80 confirmed cases of COVID-19 that originated in the U.S., the Centers for Disease Control and Prevention said earlier Wednesday.
+That number doesn't include the 49 Americans diagnosed with COVID-19 who have been repatriated from outbreaks in Wuhan, China, and aboard the Diamond Princess cruise ship.

-California has at least 29 cases, and Washington state has 27, the federal agency says.

-While international travel has been linked to 24 cases, the cause of transmission is still under investigation in 40 cases – half of the national total.
-Person-to-person spread in the U.S. has caused infection in 16 cases, the CDC says.
+While international travel has been linked to 24 of the U.S. cases, the cause of transmission is still under investigation in 40 cases.
+Person-to-person spread in the U.S. has caused infection in 16 cases, according to the CDC .

-The CDC data reflects numbers that were reported by 4 p.m. of the previous afternoon – meaning the actual number of cases in the U.S. may be higher than the most recent posting by the agency.
+The CDC data reflects numbers that were reported by 4 p.m.
+ET the previous day — meaning the actual number of cases in the U.S. might be higher than the most recent posting by the agency.

 "States are now testing and publicly reporting their cases," the CDC says.
 "In the event of a discrepancy, state case counts are the most up to date."

-The other states reporting coronavirus cases include Arizona, Florida, Georgia, Illinois, Massachusetts, New Hampshire, New York, North Carolina, Oregon, Rhode Island and Wisconsin.
+In addition to California and Washington, other states reporting coronavirus cases include Arizona, Florida, Georgia, Illinois, Massachusetts, New Hampshire, New York, North Carolina, Oregon, Rhode Island and Wisconsin.

-The CDC's official tally of cases in the U.S. doesn't include the 49 Americans with the COVID-19 virus who have been repatriated from outbreaks in Wuhan, China, and aboard the Diamond Princess cruise ship.
-All together, there are at least 129 cases in the U.S.